avinsit123/Temp_Readme/README.md

 Quit the server with CONTROL-C.
  ```

- Cut and paste http://127.0.0.1:8000/ on any browser of your choice or click on the link in the terminal.A WebPage of the following figure will be loaded
+ Cut and paste http://127.0.0.1:8000/ on any browser of your choice or click on the link in the terminal.A WebPage of the following figure will be loaded: